 Pesticides are unique among the chemicals we release into the environment; they have inherent toxicity because they are designed to kill living organisms – insects, plants, and fungi that are considered “pests.”
 Because they are toxic by design, many pesticides pose health risks to people, risks that have been acknowledged by independent research scientists and physicians across the world.”

 Children are at utmost risk due to the impact of pesticides on their tiny immune systems.
 Buying organic food may not be an option for some of us.
 It can be more expensive.
 Knowing this, the EWG prepared a list of 47 fruits and vegetables ranking them based on the load of pesticides.
 See the list here.
-Out of this list, the EWG recommended buying only organic when purchasing the Dirty Dozen, which contain the highest load of pesticides.
+Out of this list, the EWG recommended buying only organic when purchasing the Dirty Dozen Plus, which contain the highest load of pesticides.
 (For more information about the EWG’s shopping list, see here.)

 Make your Home a Safe Haven